Bird Safe Harrisburg

 Community Science

 Data collection to observe when, where, and what species are being impacted by window strikes is extremely valuable.
 Appalachian Audubon’s Bird Safe Harrisburg uses iNaturalist to collect this data.
 Anyone in the greater Harrisburg area, from Carlisle to Hershey and from Elizabethville to Elizabethtown, can submit data to the community bird-strikes project on iNaturalist.
 Simply sign up for an iNaturalist account, download the app on your smartphone, and request to join the project.
+You may use these labels when contributing to this project (printable on Avery template 18163 or 5163).

 Official collision monitoring program